Mingchenchen/ProteinFolding/README.md

 <p align="center">V(r) = e[r<sup>-12</sup>-2r<sup>-6</sup>]</p>

-where r is the distance between the two beads.
+where r is the **normalised** distance between the two beads.
 Assuming both beads are not direct neighbours in the primary structure, we let:
 * e = E<sup>HH</sup> = -2.3 if both beads are of type H.
 * e = E<sup>HP</sup> = -1 if both beads are of different types.
 * e = E<sup>PP</sup> = 0 if both beads are of type P.